Hendrizzzz/Info-Website-Future-Farming-Proposal-/README.md

 # Greenhouse Technology Website

 ## Description
-As the final project for CS 121, We have developed a website dedicated to greenhouse farming technology.
+As the final project for CS 121, We have developed an info-website dedicated to the future farming proposal (greenhouse farming technology).
 The Greenhouse Technology Hub serves as an informative platform for individuals interested in learning about the greenhouse technology.

 ## Features
 - Detailed information about greenhouse technology